sarvalabs/js-moi-sdk/docs/source/providers.rst

 specific events or filters, receiving instant notifications when relevant data changes on the blockchain.

-The current version of the MOI protocol does not include support for invoking JSON-RPC methods over a WebSocket connection.
-However, it is expected to be added in upcoming releases of the protocol.
+The MOI protocol has incorporated support for invoking JSON-RPC methods over a WebSocket connection, facilitating real-time interaction with the blockchain.

 .. code-block:: javascript